-We incurred product promotional costs of \$215 thousand during the three months ended March 31, 2022, related primarily to the cost of demonstration and training products and accessories delivered to law enforcement agencies that were expensed as marketing costs.
-A total of \$298 thousand of such product promotional costs were incurred during the three months ended March 31, 2021.
-We are responding to increased demand for training as a result of expanded product and brand awareness and increased successful field use by agencies but due to awareness expect reductions in product promotional costs from the prior year.
+We incurred product promotional costs of \$265 thousand during the quarter ended June 30, 2022, related primarily to BolaWrap 150 demonstration products and the cost of training products and accessories delivered to law enforcement agencies that were expensed as marketing costs.
+A total of \$379 thousand of such product promotional costs were incurred during the prior year quarter.
+We are responding to increased demand for training as a result of expanded product and brand awareness with more efficient training approaches.
+With increased successful field use by agencies and greater brand awareness, as well as the transition to the BolaWrap 150, we expect reductions in product promotional costs to decline versus the prior year.

-We had \$282 thousand of deferred revenue at March 31, 2022, of which \$170 thousand related to virtual reality training and \$112 thousand related to BolaWrap extended warranties and services.
+We had \$344 thousand of deferred revenue at June 30, 2022, of which \$221 thousand related to VR training and \$123 thousand related to BolaWrap extended warranties and services.
+As we potentially secure increased bookings for Wrap Reality, as well as BolaWrap extended warranties, we expect our deferred revenue to grow in future quarters.

-At March 31, 2022, we had backlog of \$505 thousand expected to be delivered in the next twelve months.
+At June 30, 2022, we had backlog of \$72 thousand expected to be delivered in the next twelve months.
 Distributor and customer orders for future deliveries are generally subject to modification, rescheduling or in some instance's cancellation in the normal course of business.

-The impact of the COVID-19 pandemic and geopolitical conflicts, including the recent war in Ukraine, has created much uncertainty in the global marketplace, with the COVID-19 pandemic continuing to restrict our ability to travel internationally and, to a more limited extent, domestically.
-These conditions are expected to continue at least through mid 2022.
-We are therefore unable to predict at this time whether our sales will continue to increase during fiscal year ending December 31, 2022.
+The impact of the COVID-19 pandemic and geopolitical conflicts, including the recent war in Ukraine, has created much uncertainty in the global marketplace.
+The COVID-19 pandemic has and may continue to restrict our ability to travel internationally.
 Although no assurances can be given, we do believe, however, that the challenges to substantially increasing sales caused by COVID-19 will abate as the pandemic wanes, especially given the number of BolaWrap trials currently ongoing and the current environment where non-lethal options are being widely considered by law enforcement domestically and internationally.
-As a result, we believe that revenue during the fiscal year 2022 will increase compared to the revenue recorded during 2021, although no assurances can be given.